5/9/2024

 Operator

 One moment for our next question.
 Thank you.
-Our next question comes from the line of Patrick Trujillo of HC, Wainwright & Co.
+Our next question comes from the line of Patrick Trucchio of HC Wainwright & Co.
 Your line is now open.

 speaker

-Thanks, good evening, and congrats on all the progress at the launch and pipeline.
+Thanks.
+Good evening and congrats on all the progress at the launch and pipeline.
 Just a couple of follow-up questions from me.
-The first is, I think it was noted that the reimbursement codes, Q code and M code, cover reimbursement for half the moderate to severe immunocompromised people at highest risk for severe COVID-19 that you're targeting.
-So, I'm wondering, how do we think about reimbursement for the other half of the target patient population, timing of reimbursement, and just how we should anticipate kind of the launch going with that other half?
-And then, separately, can you discuss the potential approval pathway for Pemgarda's treatment in immunocompromised individuals, and when you would envision being able to submit for an EOA and maybe clarify the timeline, including time to submission to potential authorization?
-And then, separately, just how meaningful you anticipate this label expansion may be for peak sales potential Pemgarda?
+The first is I think it was noted that the reimbursement codes, Q-code and M-code cover reimbursement for half the moderate to severe immunocompromised people at highest risk for severe COVID-19 that you're targeting.
+So, I'm wondering how we should think about reimbursement for the other half of the target patient population, timing of reimbursement, and just, you know, how we should anticipate, you know, kind of the launch going with that other half.
+Separately, can you discuss the potential approval pathway for Pemgarda's treatment in immunocompromised individuals and when you would envision being able to submit for an EUA and maybe clarify the timeline, including time of submission to potential authorization?
+Separately, just how meaningful you anticipate this label expansion may be for peak sales potential Pemgarda?

 speaker

-Let me again, this is Mark, let me again start with the second one, and then I'll pass it back to Jeremy on your coverage question.
-You know, look, I think in our press release, we explicitly said that our submission of EOA would be imminent in our language.
-That is generally a timeframe that would embrace weeks, let's say, rather than months or quarters, which would have caused us to pick those words instead.
-So, as we've tried to convey, this is an exercise rooted in intellectual alignment that draws from common material, common clinical experience as our PrEP EOA.
-At some level, all of these use cases are driven by SVNA titer, and if you think back to evade and stamp the, let's call them, parent clinical studies that leveraged Adentrevimab, the same dose, the same route of administration, the same titers in effect substantiated both a PrEP and a treatment use case.
-And so, what we're simply doing is we're moving that fundamental posture into the broader Pemgarda program while simultaneously noting that it is a potentially very interesting addition to future antibodies, which of course have been traditionally highly effective in both use cases.
-So, hope that helps and stay tuned.
+Let me again, this is Mark, let me again start with the second one and then I'll pass it back to Jeremy on your coverage question.
+You know, look, I think in our press release, we explicitly said that our submission of EUA would be imminent.
+In our language, that is generally a timeframe that would embrace weeks, let's say, rather than, you know, months or quarters, which would have caused us to pick those words instead.
+So as we've tried to convey, this is an exercise rooted in intellectual alignment that draws from common material, common clinical experience. as our PrEP EUA.
+At some level, all of these use cases are driven by SVNA titer.
+And if you think back to EVADE and STAMP, the let's call them parent clinical studies that leveraged adentrevumab, the same dose, the same route of administration, the same titers in effect substantiated both a PrEP and a treatment use case.
+And so what we're simply doing is we're moving that fundamental posture into the broader PEMGARDA program while simultaneously noting that it is a potentially very interesting addition to future antibodies, which of course have been traditionally highly effective in both use cases.
+So hope that helps and stay tuned.
 Obviously, we hope to be back to you with more color shortly.
 Jeremy, back to the CMS and coverage.
-Yeah,

 speaker

-on the commercial reimbursement side, we have our national account manager team out there earnestly working away and getting that for us.
-We understand the criticality of it given the other half of the population, as you mentioned.
-And so, we're encouraged by the initial engagement we're getting, but of course there's process and time that formularies
+Jeremy Leffler Yeah.
+On the commercial reimbursement side, we have our national account management team out there earnestly working away and getting that for us.
+We understand the criticality of it, given the other half of the population, as you mentioned.
+And so we're encouraged by the initial engagement we're getting, but of course there's process and time that formularies need to go through, the payers go through on their formularies.

 speaker

-need to go through, the payers go through on their formularies, so we're working through that right now.
-But more to come as we go through this launch.
+So we're working through that right now, but more to come as we go through this launch.

 speaker